finlabsuk/open-banking-connector/docs/get-started/domestic-vrp-consents/confirm-funds-and-make-payment/README.md

 }
 ```

-Upon creation, Open Banking Connector will provide you with a response including *ExternalApiResponse.Data.DomesticVRPId* which is the external API (bank) ID of the domestic VRP.
+Upon creation, Open Banking Connector will provide you with a response including
+*ExternalApiResponse.Data.DomesticVRPId* which is the external API (bank) ID of the domestic VRP.

 ## Check payment status by reading payment

 The status of a payment usually changes with time from a pending/unsettled status to a settled or rejected status.
+You
-You can check the status of a payment by "reading" the domestic VRP.
-You can do this using the example request below.
+can check the status of a payment by "reading" the domestic VRP.
+You can do this using the example request below which
+is made to the [
+`GET /vrp/domestic-vrps/{{domestic VRP external API ID}}`](../../../apis/variable-recurring-payments/openapi.md)
+endpoint.

 ```http
 # Read domestic VRP